SrideviGDev/dynamic-form/README.md

 ## Cross-Field Manipulations

-Certain fields in the form may depend on the values of other fields.
+Certain fields in the form may depend on the values of other fields. <br />
--Here, the ageRange field’s options may change based on the selected ageGroup.
-This logic is handled dynamically by subscribing to changes in the dependent fields and updating the options or values of related fields.
+Here, the ageRange field’s options may change based on the selected ageGroup.
+This logic is handled dynamically by subscribing to changes in the dependent fields and updating the options or values of related fields.<br />

--The duration field can be dynamically calculated based on the startDate and endDate fields.
+The duration field can be dynamically calculated based on the startDate and endDate fields.
 This requires updating the duration field whenever either date changes.